Oersted: Definition

 The oersted is defined as a dyne per unit pole.
-The oersted corresponds to 1000/4π (≈1.000000 Oe) amperes per metre, in terms of SI units.
+The oersted corresponds to 1000/4π (≈1.000000 Oe) amperes per metre, in terms of the pre-2019 SI units.

 The H-field strength inside a long solenoid wound with 79.58 turns per metre of a wire carrying 1 A is approximately 1 oersted.
-The preceding statement is exactly correct if the solenoid considered is infinite in length with the current evenly distributed over its surface.
+The preceding statement is exactly correct under the pre-2019 definition of the ampere if the solenoid considered is infinite in length with the current evenly distributed over its surface, and has exactly 1000/4π turns per metre.